radiant-ai/MilkyPixelart/README.md

 common:
   # the first lore line shown on a protected item
   copyrightText: "<#FFFF99>Protected from duplication"
   # the second lore line shown can start or finish with author's name (<arg1>)
   copyrightAuthorName: "<#FFFF99>© <#9AFF0F><arg1>"
   # any lines we should remove from the lore when item is duplicated
   copyrightLegacyStrings:
     - "Copyrighted by"
+commands:
+  # add custom aliases to the default /pixelart command
+  aliases:
+    - art
+    - pxt
 banners:
   # banner protection price
   copyrightPrice: 20
 pixelarts:
   # art map protection price
   copyrightPrice: 100
+  # ignore inventory title names and preview arts everywhere
+  previewEverywhere: false
   # these lines should be contained by GUI's title to enable art map preview
   previewInventories:
     - "Auction"
     - "Market"
     - "Shop"
 ```
+## Commands

+`/pixelart protect` - copy protect the art/banner

+`/pixelart findduplicated <map id>` - find other maps with the same picture as the given map id

+`/pixelart reload` - mostly safe reload of the entire plugin

+`/pixelart blacklist add <map id> <uuid>` - add the map to the blacklist with the specified legit owner

+`/pixelart blacklist remove <map id>` - remove the map from the blacklist

+`/pixelart blacklist list [page]` - show the blacklist

+## Permissions

+For commands:

+`pixelart.protect`

+`pixelart.findduplicated`

+`pixelart.blacklist`

+`pixelart.reload`

+Other:

+`pixelart.bypassloom` - bypass loom requirements